UFC 226 Fight Card: PPV Schedule, Odds and Predictions for Miocic vs. Cormier

 - Francis Ngannou—unanimous decision

-That's essentially a list of five strikers and jiu-jitsu ace Fabricio Werdum who chose to run face first into a Miocic counter before ever plying his grappling trade in that bout.
+That's essentially a list of five strikers and a jiu-jitsu ace (Werdum) who chose to run face-first into a Miocic counter before ever plying his grappling trade in that bout.

-That will change when he steps into the Octagon with Cormier.
-DC is an accomplished wrestler who has successfully brought his clinch game and takedowns to MMA.
-He's a relentless distance closer who is more than willing to play a game of attrition.
+That will change when Miocic steps into the Octagon with Cormier.
+DC is a former Olympic wrestler who has successfully brought his clinch game and takedowns to MMA.
+He's a relentless distance-closer and is more than willing to play a game of attrition.

-The real game in this fight is going to be what happens in the distance it takes for Cormier to cover to get into clinching distance.
-At 5'11" he'll be giving five inches to his opponent and an eight-inch reach difference.
+The deciding factor in this fight is going to be what happens in the distance Cormier covers to get into clinching distance.
+At 5'11" he'll be giving five inches to his opponent in height, while Miocic has an eight-inch reach advantage.

 If Cormier is able to safely cover that distance, this fight is going to get interesting.

 That's tricky against one of the best counter-punchers in the division, though.
-Miocic can be pinpoint accurate with his boxing and that's where this fight could be won for the heavyweight.
+Miocic can be pinpoint accurate with his boxing, and that's how this fight could be won for the heavyweight.

-If he can control the distance and land the big counters to Cormier's clinch attempts, it'll be over eventually.
-If Cormier can get his wrestling game going against Miocic then this matchup gets really interesting.
+If he can control the distance and land big counters to Cormier's clinch attempts, the champion will retain.

 Prediction: Miocic via third-round TKO